 The Vegan Food Quest favourite buffet spot?
 Luang Prabang’s all Vegan Buffet which sets up on Sisavangvong at around 4pm each night (also a great place to meet friendly people at the busy communal tables).

 If you go to Laos and see these being cooked on the side of the street then you should definitely stop what you are dong right away and eat them.
 A miniature coconut milk, sugar and rice flour pancake, these accidentally vegan desserts are sold on the street, really cheap and awesomely tasty.
 They are more custardy than the Thai version but we liked the way they were still served in traditional banana leaves and cooked over hot coals.

 Vegan Food Quest go to place for Khanom Krok?
 Luang Prabang – just head to the night market on Sisavangvong Road and you’ll find several sellers from about 4 pm onwards (until their batter runs out!).

 We came across Thai style food on a lot of restaurant menus and there were often dishes that could be adapted for us traveling vegans.
 Vegetable and tofu red carries seemed to be most popular and although they aren’t as flavoursome or spicy as those in Thailand, they were OK and made for a good meal.

 Because of the French colonial influences in Laos, and the international communities that live in the more populated areas (Vientiane and Luang Prabang) there was always Western food to be found, some of which was even worth eating.
 When you have a craving for something other than more local fare, a good hummus wrap or a falafel sandwich can really get you through.

-The Vegan Food Quest Western food fix favourites come from 2 places; 1) Joma (a small local chain of coffee shops) where they have detailed ingredients lists and every vegan’s favourite – hummus – and 2) Noy’s Fruit Heaven in Vientiane who makes a fairly decent falafel.
+Vegan Food Quest favourite Western food came from 2 places; 1) Joma (a small local chain of coffee shops) where they have detailed ingredients lists and every vegan’s favourite – hummus – and 2) Noy’s Fruit Heaven in Vientiane who makes a fairly decent falafel.